Here you can find the annual reportnot

 Post from Namibia, Part 2

-Now Margret and Joachim Knoche already a month in Namibia and report on some experiences there:
+Now are Margret and Joachim Knoche We've been in Namibia for a month and are reporting on some of our experiences there:

-Last Sunday, after three weeks, the late President Hage Gaingob was (finally) buried, an intense time filled with many tributes and remembrances.
-All schools and institutions were required to observe a day of mourning.
+Last Sunday, after three weeks, the late President Hage Gaingob was (finally) laid to rest, an intense period filled with many obituaries and remembrances.
+All schools and institutions were required to hold a day of mourning.

-His humanity, his easy rapport with Namibians, his Christian faith, but also his open, often uncomfortable words towards Namibians, but also, for example, towards Germany's Israel policy, were repeatedly highlighted and praised in retrospect.
-Such words are only heard at the grave, because in the past, he also made enemies through his openness.
-The weekend, from Friday to Monday, was free for all Namibians.
-At the state funeral, Frank was also a blessing (!)
-Walter Steinmeier present, I believe the only non-socialist president.
-This was an important and positive sign for the strained relationship between Namibia and Germany.
+His humanity, his easygoing approachability to Namibians, his Christian faith, but also his frank, often uncomfortable words towards Namibians, and for example regarding Germany's policy towards Israel, were repeatedly emphasized and praised in retrospect.
+Such words are only heard at the graveside, because his outspokenness had also earned him enemies in the past.
+The weekend from Friday to Monday was a day off for all Namibians.
+Frank was also present at the state funeral, a blessing indeed!
+Walter Steinmeier Present, I believe the only non-socialist president.
+That was an important and positive sign for the strained relationship between Namibia and Germany.

-In my last letter, I wrote a lot about the deprivation caused by people's poverty.
-But in many conversations with locals, it becomes increasingly clear to me that this deficiency has many different aspects.
+In my last letter I wrote a lot about the deprivation caused by people's poverty.
+But in many conversations with locals, it is becoming increasingly clear to me that... that this deficiency has many different aspects.

-For example, I just learned that Yvonne cannot organize a soup kitchen today because, once again, in Okombahe – without prior notice – the water was turned off.
-No one seems to have an official answer as to why the water has been repeatedly turned off for several days in recent months.
-Is it due to the falling groundwater level, the pipes, human unreliability, or something else?
-Now the student dormitory will also have no water.
-Clean water must now be organized somewhere in the village for many people.
-Perhaps the government will bring a tanker tomorrow in case the water is out for an extended period.
-Worrying about basic needs makes everyday life so stressful that people often don't want or can't deal with other problems.
+For example, I just learned that Yvonne can't hold her soup kitchen event today because she's in Okombahe again – without prior notice – the water was turned off.
+No one seems able to officially explain why the water has been shut off repeatedly for several days at a time in recent months.
+Is it due to the lowered groundwater level, the pipes, human error, or something else entirely?
+Now the student dormitory will also be without water.
+Clean water needs to be organized somewhere in the town for many people.
+Perhaps the government will even bring a water tanker tomorrow if the water is out for an extended period.
+Worrying about basic needs makes everyday life so exhausting that one often doesn't want to or can't deal with other problems.

-The bakery in Okombahe, which we supported as a start-up for a while, shows me more and more clearly how human guilt are often reasons for the deficiency. read more
+The bakery in Okombahe, which we supported as a start-up for a while, shows me more and more clearly how human guilt These are often the reasons for the shortage.
+Read more

 Untertitel hier einfügen